New automatic translation feature installed in March Scopes website

-March Scopes Europe – Gary Costello set the UK record
+F Class shooter Gary Costello from March Scopes Europe set the UK record

-Below is the picture of Gary’s practice & study.
+Below is the picture of Gary’s preparation and practice setup.

 Also he has a secret recipe for winning.